bombjester/Reverse_LList_algo/README.md

 ## Personal Notes

-Can be faster by actually reversing the node orders.
+Even though beats 99.25% of submissions, I think it can be faster or cleaner by actually reversing the node orders.
 This can be done by:

   1. Saving Next
   2. Pointing Current node to previous